johntaylormfc/CICDTestApp/README.md

 - Compilation errors: Open the raw workflow logs to see CodeCop warnings and ALC compiler errors.
 Fix AL code or dependencies.
 - Symbols: The pipeline runs `Download-BcContainerAppSymbols` automatically; verify your `app.json` dependencies are correct.
 - Deployment failures: Verify secrets and that the app registration has access to the BC environment and admin consent was granted.

+### Known pipeline hiccups and fixes
+- Container auth required: `New-BcContainer` with `-auth UserPassword` needs a credential.
+The workflow generates one per run and passes `-Credential`.
+- Cleanup parameter: Some versions don’t support `Remove-BcContainer -Force`; we call `Remove-BcContainer` without `-Force` and ignore cleanup errors.
+- Host share error: “appProjectFolder is not shared with the container” is fixed by compiling with `-CopyAppToContainer`.
+- Symbols cmdlet name differences: If `Download-BcContainerAppSymbols` isn’t available, the workflow falls back to `Get-BcContainerAppSymbols`.
+If neither is found, compile may still work if symbols are already resolved.
+- Slow first run: BcContainerHelper and `.alpackages` are cached.
+Subsequent runs are faster (cache hits will be shown in logs).

+### Where to look in logs
+- “Build in ephemeral BC container” for container creation, symbol download, compile, and ALC version.
+- “List built artifacts before upload” and the artifact itself to confirm the `.app` output.

 ## Optional: Local pre-flight build (PowerShell)
 Use this to validate your app compiles inside a container locally before pushing.
 Requires Docker Desktop (Windows containers) and PowerShell: